-A workaround that helps avoid silently-deleted messages during quota conditions is to increase the value of the Blocking Send Timeout configured on the connection factory, as described in "Compressing Messages" on page 13-6.
+A workaround that helps avoid silently-deleted messages during quota conditions is to increase the value of the Blocking Send Timeout configured on the connection factory, as described in Section 13.10, "Compressing Messages".
 The one-way messages will not be deleted immediately, but instead will optimistically wait on the JMS server for the specified time until the quota condition clears (presumably due to messages getting consumed or by messages expiring).
 The client sender will not block until it sends a two-way message.
 For each client, no more than One Way Window Size messages will accumulate on the server waiting for quota conditions to clear.

-Change In Server Security Policy
+13.15.9 Change In Server Security Policy